-Its is possible to use our ISDN to link to studios enabled with ipDTL We can also link to AudioTX enabled studios.
+It is possible to use our ISDN to link to studios enabled with ipDTL We can also link to AudioTX enabled studios.

 Please note that we need 7 days notice of a cancellation of a booked ISDN session.
 If less than 7 days notice is given a cancellation fee of £60 will be charged.

 Voiceover fees – voice artists set their own fees but the range is typically around £250 to £300 BSF (basic session fee) per hour for the voice artist (there may be usage licence costs too depending on the nature of your project and how it is to be used) – plus hourly studio/production charges.

 We may put you in touch with a voice artist but you will contract directly with them for their voice services.

 Some projects may be charged out on an overall fee for the total read/project rather than on an hourly basis.

 In addition for audiobooks which are generally large, time consuming projects we may require a deposit and staged payments.

 Such terms to be agreed on each individual project.

 NOTE – Except by prior arrangement – no recordings will be released to clients until all recording and production costs incurred have been paid in full (cash or bank transfer – sorry card payments not currently available).

 dVoicebox owner Chris Radley engineers and runs all recording, audio production and ISDN sessions.